Asia shares slip on inflation, China fears despite US rally

 AP Business Writer

-TOKYO (AP) — Asian shares mostly slipped Thursday as optimism over earnings was tempered by persistent concerns about inflation and the Chinese economy, despite an overnight rally on Wall Street.
+TOKYO (AP) — Asian shares were mixed Thursday as optimism over earnings was tempered by persistent concerns about inflation and the Chinese economy, despite an overnight rally on Wall Street.

-Eyes are on the Bank of Japan, set to wrap up a two-day policy meeting, although analysts expect no major changes.
+Eyes were on the Bank of Japan, which wrapped up a two-day policy meeting, without any major policy changes, as was widely expected.

 The BOJ has not indicated it will follow the lead of other central banks, including the U.S. Federal Reserve, in raising interest rates to curb inflation.
 Japan has suffered years of stagnation, when deflation or falling prices was a major problem.